gnalvesteffer/vintage-story-blood-mod/README.md

-# Vintage Story Mods
+# Vintage Story Blood Mod
-My mods for the game Vintage Story.
+Adds a bleeding effect to mobs when hit.